Jefferson County License Hearing Guide

 If You Took the Breath/Blood Test and Failed

-If you took a breath or blood test and your Blood Alcohol Content (BAC) was 0.08 or higher, your license will be suspended.
-The length of the suspension depends on whether this is your first offense.
+If you took a breath or blood test and your Blood Alcohol Content (BAC) was 0.08 or higher, your license will be suspended under Texas law.
+The length of the suspension varies depending on your driving record.

 If You Refused Testing